Send this Website to a friend! (click here) Bookmark and Share

 About Grief Healing Discussion Groups

-Offered by Hospice of the Valley, our Grief Healing Discussion Groups site is specifically designed to address your individual needs.
+Our Grief Healing Discussion Groups Web site is accessible to anyone using the Internet.
+Using a message board format, the site is specifically designed to address the individual needs of those who are anticipating or coping with significant loss.
 You can participate in forums that are separate and distinct from one another, according to your specific kind of loss: the loss of a spouse, partner or significant other; the loss of a child, parent, grandparent, sibling or friend; or the loss of a cherished companion animal.
-Also included are forums for behaviors in bereavement; anticipatory grief and mourning; teens talking to teens; poetry of grief and loss; the latest news; general grief and loss topics; and new beginnings.
-You can join in the discussions in any of our forums or start a new topic of your own.

 Why offer on-line discussion groups?